Japan Not to Send Ministers to Beijing Olympics

 Tokyo, Dec.
 24 (Jiji Press)--The Japanese government decided Friday to send no cabinet ministers to the Beijing Winter Olympics and Paralympics from next February.

-Tokyo apparently judged it necessary to keep in step with the United States, Britain and other countries that have announced diplomatic boycotts of the Beijing Games over China's alleged human rights abuses in the Xinjiang Uighur autonomous region and Hong Kong, sources familiar with the situation said.
+Tokyo judged it necessary to keep in step with the United States, Britain and other countries that have announced diplomatic boycotts of the Beijing Games in protest against China's alleged abuse of human rights in the Xinjiang Uighur autonomous region and Hong Kong, informed sources said.

-"Japan believes it is important that freedom, respect for basic human rights and the rule of law, which are universal values of the international community, are guaranteed in China," Matsuno said.
-"We made the decision ourselves, taking these points into consideration."
+"It is important that universal values such as freedom, respect for basic human rights and the rule of law are guaranteed in China," Prime Minister Fumio Kishida told reporters.
+"I have made a comprehensive consideration," he noted.

 [Copyright The Jiji Press, Ltd.]